-By combining the Gaussian monoids and log-links, one obtain LGP-monoids (Proposition 13.6) by using the compatibility of the cyclotomic rigidity of mono-theta environments with the profinite topology, and the isomorphism class compatibility of mono-theta environments.
-By using the constant multiple rigidity of mono-theta environments, one obtains the crucial canonical splittings of theta monoids and LGPmonoids (Proposition 11.7, Proposition 13.6).
-By combining the log-links, the log-shells (Section 5), and the Kummer isomorphisms from Frobenius-like objects to étale-like objects, one obtains the log-Kummer correspondence for theta values and NF's (Proposition 13.7 and Proposition 13.11).
-The canonical splittings give us the non-interference properties of log-Kummer correspondence for the value group portion, and the fact $F{\mathrm{mod}}^{\times} \cap \prod{v < \infty} O_v = \mu(F{\mathrm{mod}}^{\times})$ give us the non-interference properties of $\log$ -Kummer correspondence for the NF-portion (cf. the table before Corollary 13.13).
-The cyclotomic rigidity of mono-theta environments and the cyclotomic rigidity via $\mathbb{Q}{>0} \cap \widehat{\mathbb{Z}}^{\times} = \{1\}$ also give us the compatibility of $\log$ -Kummer correspondence with $\Theta$ -link in the value group portion and in the NF-portion respectively (cf. the table before Corollary 13.13).
-After forgetting arithmetically holomorphic structures and going to the underlying mono-analytic structures, and admitting three kinds of mild indeterminacies, the noninterefence properties of log-Kummer correspondences make the final algorithm multiradial (Theorem 13.12).
-We use the unit portion of the final algorithm for the monoanalytic containers (log-shells), the value group portion for constructing $\Theta$ -pilot objects (Definition 13.9), and the NF-portion for converting $\boxtimes$ -line bundles to $\boxplus$ -line bundles vice versa (cf. Section 9.3).
-One cannot transport the labels (which depends on arithmetically holomorphic structure) from one side of a theta link to another side of theta link; however, by using processions, one can reduce the indeterminacy arising from forgetting the labels (cf. Remark 13.1.1).
-The multiradiality of the final algorithm with the compability with $\Theta$ -link of $\log$ -Kummer correspondence (and the compatibility of the reconstructed log-volumes (Section 5) with log-links) gives us a upper bound of height function.
-The fact that the coefficient of the upper bound is given by $(1+\epsilon)$ comes from the calculation observed in Hodge-Arakelov theory (Remark 1.15.3).
+By combining the construction of Gaussian monoids just discussed with the theory of log-links, one obtains LGP-monoids (Proposition 13.6).
+Here, it is of interest to observe that this construction of LGP-monoids makes use of the compatibility of the cyclotomic rigidity of mono-theta environments with the profinite topology, which is closely related to the isomorphism class compatibility of mono-theta environments (cf. Remark 9.6.2 (5)).
+LGP-monoids are equipped with natural canonical splittings, which arise, via canonical splittings of theta monoids (i.e., in essence, monoids generated by theta functions), from the constant multiple rigidity of mono-theta environments (Proposition 11.7, Proposition 13.6).

+The theory of \log -links and \log -shells, both of which are closely related to the local units of number fields under consideration (Section 5, Section 12), together with the Kummer theory that relates corresponding Frobenius-like and étale-like versions of objects, gives rise to the \log -Kummer correspondences for the theta values (which are related to the local value groups of the number fields under consideration) and (global) number fields under consideration (Proposition 13.7 and Proposition 13.11).
+The canonical splittings of LGP-monoids discussed above may be interpreted, in the context of the log-Kummer correspondence, as a non-interference property (Proposition 13.7 (2c)) of the LGP-monoids, while the classical fact $F{\text{mod}}^{\times} \cap \prod{v \leq \infty} O_v = \mu(F{\text{mod}}^{\times})$ may be interpreted, in the context of the log-Kummer correspondence, as a non-interference property (Proposition 13.11 (2)) of the number fields involved (cf. the column labelled "(2)" of the table before Corollary 13.13).

+By passing from arithmetically holomorphic structures to the underlying monoanalytic structures, admitting three kinds of mild indeterminacies, and applying the noninterefence properties of log-Kummer correspondences, one obtains the multiradiality of the final multiradial algorithm (Theorem 13.12).
+In the final multiradial algorithm, we use the theta values (which are related to the local value groups) to construct the Θ -pilot objects (Definition 13.9 (1)), (global) number fields to relate (global Frobenioids arising from) \boxtimes -line bundles to (global Frobenioids arising from) \boxplus -line bundles (cf. Section 9.3), and log-shells (which arise from the local units) as mono-analytic containers for theta values and (global) number fields.

+Since the labels attached to the theta values depend on the arithmetically holomorphic structure, one cannot, a priori, transport these labels from one side of a Θ -link to the other side of the Θ -link.
+On the other hand, by using processions, one can reduce the indeterminacy that arises from forgetting these labels (cf. Remark 13.1.1).

+Finally, by combining the multiradiality of the final multiradial algorithm with the compatibility of this algorithm with the Θ -link, the compatibility of the log-volumes with the \log -links (Section 5), and various properties concerning global Frobenioids, we obtain an upper bound for the height of the given elliptic curve (Corollary 13.13, cf. Remark 13.13.2).
+The fact that the leading term of the upper bound is of the expected form may be regarded as a consequence of a certain calculation in Hodge-Arakelov theory (Remark 1.15.3 (the "miracle identity")).

 The above dependences are rough (or conceptual) relations.
-For example, we use some portions of §7 and §9 in the constructions in §10; however, conceptually, §7 and §9 are mainly used in §11, and so on.
+For example, we use some portions of $\S7$ and $\S9$ in the constructions in $\S10$; however, conceptually, \$7 and \$9 are mainly used in \$11, and so on.